dev-tips/dev-tips/src/content/devops/1-devops-is-not-a-technology-role-or-job-title-its-a-mindset-attitude/post.md

 - Lead time for changes: how long does it take from code commit until the change is running on production?
 - Mean time to recover: how long does it take to get a service back once an error occurs?
 - Change failure rate: how high is the percentage of changes that affect the quality of a service/application?
-- Downtime: how long must a system be »disconnected« in order to to run updates?
+- Downtime: how long must a system be »disconnected« in order to run updates?

 DevOps is based on the harmonization of development with IT operations and the automatization of the development/deployment processes.
 Mutual respect and interest is the most urgent improvement in the interaction and the prerequisite for trust, good cooperation, and smooth collaboration.